This Mechanical Age

-This Mechanical Age is a 1954 American short documentary film about the early days of aviation, produced by Robert Youngson.
-In 1955, it won an Oscar for Best Short Subject (One-Reel) at the 27th Academy Awards.
+This Mechanical Age is a 1954 American short documentary film about the early days of aviation, directed, written and produced by Robert Youngson.

+Synopsis

+The film uses newsreel footage to tell the story of man's attempts to fly, from early failed attempts to mimic the flying mechanisms of birds, through more conventional approaches including the Wright Brothers, to helicopters and gliders.